ManticoreGamesInc/platform-documentation/src/references/events_hooks.md

 - `Events.Connect`

-    This function allows for user created events to be listened too by passing the event name as the first argument, and the event listener function as the second argument.
+    This function allows for user created events to be listened to by passing the event name as the first argument, and the event listener function as the second argument.
 When the event is broadcasted too, the listener function will be fired.

-    When setting up a listener, an `EventListener` object is returned that can be used to determine if the listener is connected and disconnecting of the event to stop listening.
+    When setting up a listener, an `EventListener` object is returned that can be used to determine if the listener is connected and disconnecting for the event to stop listening.

     ```lua linenums="1"
     -- Script "A"